4d/docs/docs/Project/creating.md

 	Select **Database project...** from the **New** toolbar button: ![](../assets/en/projectCreate2.png)
 A standard **Save** dialog box appears so that you can choose the name and location of the 4D database project main folder.
 1. Enter the name of your project folder and click **Save**.
-This names will be used:
+This name will be used:
 	- as the name of the main project folder (named "MyFirstProject" in the [Architecture of a 4D Project](Project/architecture.md) section example),
-	- as the name of the .4DProject file at the first level of the "Project" folder You can choose any name allowed by your operating system. *Warning:* if your database project is intended to work on other systems or be saved via a source control tool, you must take the specific name recommendations for each of them into account.
+	- as the name of the .4DProject file at the first level of the "Project" folder.
+You can choose any name allowed by your operating system. *Warning:* if your database project is intended to work on other systems or to be saved via a source control tool, you must take the specific name recommendations for each of them into account.

 When you validate the dialog box, 4D closes the current database (if any), creates a project folder at the location indicated and puts all the files needed for proper operation of the database project into it.
 For more information, refer to [**Architecture of a 4D Project**](Project/architecture.md).